katydecorah/katydecorah.github.io/code/_posts/2014-12-30-from-haml-to-yaml.md

 ## To Jekyll

-I decided to create a Jekyll gh-pages repo and open up the tool there.
+I decided to create a Jekyll gh-pages repository and open up the tool there.
 I exported the CodePen and created a local Jekyll site.
 Once I organized the files, I refactored my code to [interpolate the AngularJS tags](/code/jekyll-and-angular/).

 At first I copied and pasted the compiled HTML, but I knew it was going to be a pain to make any markup changes.
 I ended up reformatting the Haml array to Yaml (via regex find and replace):